 Today, the Royal Oak has become the centerpiece of the Audemars Piguet brand.
 In more recent years, the brand pushed the boundaries of watchmaking by experimenting with innovative techniques and materials for the collection.
 For instance, in 2018, they debuted the Royal Oak Frosted Gold, which incorporates a unique hammered finish.
 A year later, Audemars Piguet added several ceramic iterations to the Royal Oak collection.

-Video: About Crown & Caliber
+Video: The Crown & Caliber Commercial

 We are extremely proud to be the No. 1 online marketplace for buyers and sellers of luxury pre-owned watches.
 Our servicing and authentication efforts ensure maximum value for both buyers and sellers, and our data-backed pricing methodology provides all parties with 100% pricing.

 Interested in learning more about Crown & Caliber's luxurious pre-owned watches?
 View our YouTube channel here.